karllark/dust_extinction/paper/paper.md

 The wavelength dependence of extinction for a model is computed by passing a wavelength or frequency vector with units.
 Each model has a valid wavelength range that is enforced, as extrapolation is not supported.
-The model output is in the standard $A(\lambda)/A(V)$ units where $A(\lambda)$ is the extinction at wavelength $\lambda$ and $A(V)$ is the extinction in the V band.
+The model output is in the standard $A(\lambda)/A(V)$ units where $A(\lambda)$ is the extinction in magnitudes at wavelength $\lambda$ and $A(V)$ is the extinction in magnitudes in the V band.
 Every model has a helper `extinguish` function that alternatively provides the fractional effects of extinction for a specific dust column (e.g., $A(V)$ value).
 This allows for the effects of dust to be modeled for or removed from an observation.

 This package does not implement dust attenuation models[^1].
-Dust attenuation results when observing more complex systems like a star with nearby, circumstellar dust or a galaxy with many stars extinguished by different amounts of dust.
+Dust attenuation results when observing more complex systems such as a star with nearby, circumstellar dust or a galaxy with many stars extinguished by different amounts of dust.
 In both cases, the wavelength dependence of effects of dust are dependent not just on the dust grain properties, but also the effects of the dust radiative transfer [@Steinacker13].
 Specifically, these effects are the averaging of sources extinguished by differing amount of dust and the inclusion of a significant number of photons scattered into the observing beam.

 [^1]: See [karllark/dust_attenuation](https://github.com/karllark/dust_attenuation).